damianbalinski/compiler/README.md

 ## About The Project
-Compiler is a implementation of simple imperative-language compiler.
+Compiler is an implementation of simple imperative-language compiler.
 Program uses flex and bison frameworks to generate lexer and parser.
 Compiler takes full advantages of OOP paradigm of C++ to generate parsing tree, perform arithmetic and logical optimizations and report lexical errors.
 Program has built-in debugger that can be configured by user.
 You can read more about it below.
 Numeric value can be a natural number of any precision, stored in variable or array.
 Array indices are user-specified and can be negative.
 **Warning!** Program compiles source file into assembler representation.
 To run assembler code, make sure to compile virtual machine during installation step.
 You can find language documentation and examples of source files [here](/documentation.pdf).

 ## Prerequisites